 - Afternoon Snacks

 - Horseback riding

-- Hotel pickup from centrally located hotels
+- Hotel pickup and drop-off (Downtown hotels only)

 - Entry/Admission - Touristic Argentinian Ranch Don Silvano

 - Confirmation will be received at time of booking

 - Passport name, number, date of birth, expiry and country is required at time of booking for ALL participants

 - IMPORTANT: You must bring your passport at the time of the tour as there may be checks during the trip

 - Stroller accessible